Last updated: March 28, 2022

 - Email 3: Call-to-action (CTA) to sign up for a demo

 Congratulations!
-You’ve just set up an automated email campaign.
+You’ve just set up an automated email marketing campaign.

 4. Measure.
 Rinse.
 Repeat.